The Toy Factory is located at 5607 Route 13 in New Glasgow, Prince Edward Island, Canada

 That’s how we found our castles & knights, pirates & pirate ships, fairy tale play sets, doll houses and cute little Budkins.
 The children who play-test them in our store every summer love them, and so do their parents and grandparents.

 Our dress-up outfits for little princesses, and our swords, shields and helmets for brave knights are simply delightful, as you can see.

 We Love What We Do… and Where We Do It

 The Toy Factory is perfectly located in an old general store that was built in 1847 in the village of New Glasgow, Prince Edward Island.
 We love where we live.
-It’s just a few minutes from the white sand beaches of Cavendish, Avonlea Village, Shining Waters Fun Park and Anne of Green Gables House.
+It’s just a few minutes from the white sand beaches of Cavendish, Shining Waters Fun Park and Anne of Green Gables House.

 We have wonderful neighbours.
-The Prince Edward Island Preserve Company just across the river makes delicious jams and preserves, and blends its own teas.
-It has a very nice café and a delightful butterfly house in lovely hillside gardens called the Gardens of Hope.
+The Prince Edward Island Preserve Company across the river makes delicious jams and preserves, and blends its own teas.
+It has a very nice café and a delightful butterfly house in the hillside Gardens of Hope.

 Our Store is Kid-Friendly